-Data and quantitative item analyses were performed using Rasch Model and Winstep respectively. software.
+Data and quantitative item analyses were performed using Rasch Model and Winstep software, respectively.
 Based on the analytical results, a subsequent test was also carried out to observe the characteristics of the items meeting the criteria.
-In this case, item analysis emphasized the acquisition of empirical evidence, regarding the validity and reliability of the measuring instrument.
-The reliability used was Cronbach's Alpha, whose coefficient was obtained through the presentation of a scale only applied once to a participants (single of trial group administration).
+In this case, item analysis emphasized the 10 equisition of empirical evidence, regarding the validity and reliability of the measuring instrument.
+The reliability used was Cronbach's Alpha, whose coefficient was obtained through the presentation of a scale only applied once to a group of participants (single administration).
 Based on the informal agreement, the reliability coefficient was very high.